|Oracle® Enterprise Manager Cloud Control Advanced Installation and Configuration Guide

 At minimum, the following URLs should be made available through the firewall:

-Ensure that the default port, that is, port 80 is used to connect to these URLs.
+Ensure that the default ports, that is, port 80 for HTTP connectivity and port 443 for HTTPS connectivity, are used to connect to the mentioned URLs.

 When you configure the OMS or a Management Agent to use a proxy server, it is important to understand the purpose of the